A transplanting solution aka Liquid fertilizer feeding solutions has long been popular.

-Liquid Plant Feed Not a Fad
+Liquid Plant Food For Plants Not a Fad

 Liquid feeding is not a fad.
 As early as the 16th Century it was found that water coming from muddy streams stimulated plant growth while rainwater had no such effect.

 Water in which animal manures had soaked was found to contain plant micronutrients by the Chinese in the 17th Century.

-Dry fertilizers sold for mixing in water are numerous from Scotts, Miracle-Gro Plant Food, Dyna Gro, and Schultz.
+Dry plants fertilizers sold for mixing in water are numerous from Scotts, Miracle-Gro Plant Food, Dyna Gro, and Schultz.

-1-2-1 Ratio A Good Choice
+1-2-1 Ratio A Good Choice in Plant Food Fertilizer

 In deciding which one to use, the only thing I can say is to figure out where you get the most units of plant food for a dollar.

-Liquid plant fertilizer solutions sold in bottles, jugs or barrels are a different story.
+Liquid plant fertilizer solutions sold in bottles, jugs, or barrels are a different story.
 A gallon of these liquids is now made up to contain 10 pounds of fertilizer.

 Here again, I can only say that the 1-2-1 ratio has given excellent results.
 Whether this ratio of plant nutrients will stand up under close scrutiny is still somewhat of a question.